hanheeds/Portfolio-Guide/README.md

-# 🗺 Katie's Portfolio
+# 🗺 Hanhee's Portfolio

 Welcome to my data portfolio!
-Here, I document a summary of my projects in the data field.
+Here, I document a summary of my projects. *This markdown is in progress*

 ## 📚 Table of Contents
 - [Data Engineering](#data-engineering)
 - [SQL](#sql)
 - [Python](#python)
 - [Tableau](#tableau)
+- [Other]
 - [Katie's Guides](#katies-guides)

 # Data Engineering